mr3y-the-programmer/FoodicsTask/README.md

 </p>

 ## APK for testing
+You can find the apk file under apk/ path in this repository.

 ## How to use
 This app supports devices running Android 8 (API 26) or later versions.